Tornado

 hits you.
 Dangerous flying debris can be blown under highway overpasses

 and bridges, or weaker overpasses and bridges could be destroyed.
-You will
+You

 be safer lying flat in a low-lying area where wind and debris will blow